Night game: Gridiron football

 The term has also been adopted by other outdoor stadium sports such as American football and Canadian football.
 The first night football game was played in Mansfield, Pennsylvania on September 28, 1892 between Mansfield State Normal and Wyoming Seminary.
 It ended bitterly at halftime in a 0–0 tie.

 In 1893 at the Chicago's World Fair, the Chicago A. A. played a night football game against West Point.
 Chicago won the 40-minute game 14–0.
 On November 21, 1902, the Philadelphia Athletics of the first National Football League defeated the Kanaweola Athletic Club, 39–0, at Maple Avenue Driving Park in the first professional football night game.
 The first night football game west of the Mississippi River was played in Wichita, Kansas in 1905 between Cooper College (now Sterling College of Sterling, Kansas) and Fairmount College (now Wichita State University).

 The first NFL game played at night was in 1929 when the Chicago Cardinals played the Providence Steam Roller.

+In August 1879 a night football game between the East Melbourne Artillery Corps and the Collingwood Rifles was played at the Melbourne Cricket Ground in the Colony of Victoria in Australia.
+The ground was illuminated by five tower mounted electric carbon arc lamps and attended by 10,000 paying spectators.